Throne of Elves: Plot

 Meyla leaves Mayre imprisoned in her fortress, the Dark Valley, a black mountain surrounded by lava furnaces, and travels to the north to join the soul of a great dragon frozen in the ice with her gem.
 After dropping Liya off on her brother's ship, Fish follows Meyla's mental call and she tries to exert her control over him.
 Fish resists and rejoins Aylan's party just as they reach the battlegrounds; the Elven ghosts ambush them, leaving only Alyan, Liya and a guard captain alive to be rescued by Fish and his companions.
 Later, however, Meyla forces Fish to bring her a magical map Alyan has taken along in order to track the Gem of Life.
 Finding it in Liya's possession, Meyla orders Fish to seize the Gem from her.
 The fight culminates in Fish and Liya shooting each other with arrows, but with his love for Liya enabling Fish to resist the mind control, he hits her with an arrow whose head he has broken off, sparing her, while Liya's arrow mortally wounds him.
 Desperate, Liya uses the Gem of Life on him, healing his injury.

 Finally joining forces, the humans and Elves set course for the Dark Valley.
 They are ambushed and grounded by Meyla, but Liya uses an arrow to convey the Gem to Mayre, who uses its power to assist her saviors.
 Meyla taps into the dark gem's power to assume a demonic form, overpowering the Gem of Life.
 Fish uses the Gem as bait to lure Meyla to one of the furnaces and plunges himself into the lava, taking Meyla with him and therefore killing both of them.
-Just as the others are beginning to take in their loss, the Gem of Life activates, releasing the ghosts, turning the furnace into a tree, and bringing Fish back to life, therefore convincing an awestruck Alyan that humans can be capable of virtue and self-sacrifice.
+Just as the others are beginning to take in their loss, the Gem of Life activates, releasing the ghosts, turning the furnace into a tree, and bringing Fish back to life, convincing an awestruck Alyan that humans can be capable of virtue and self-sacrifice.
 As the companions leave, they miss the likewise resurrected Meyla lying amidst the tree's foliage, purged of the darkness that had consumed her.